 But the views from the top are worth every step of the climb, and more.
 Although St Rule's Tower is today the tallest surviving structure on the cathedral site, it would have been easily overtopped by the cathedral's now long gone central tower.
 The views are utterly breathtaking.
 To the west the cathedral ruins are laid out before you, while beyond them is the town of St Andrews itself.
 To the east the views are of the town's harbour and continue round to the high ground to the south east and south.

-The more distant views include St Andrews' world famous golf links to the north west of the town, while across the River Eden estuary are the hangars and runway of RAF Leuchars.
+The more distant views include St Andrews' world famous golf links to the north west of the town, while across the River Eden estuary are the hangars and runway of what used to be RAF Leuchars.
 Still more distantly north it is possible to catch glimpses of Dundee, and on a clear day the coast to the north east of the mouth of the River Tay can be followed around as far as Arbroath, some 17 miles distant.

-Either way, the settlement that became St Andrews rose through the dark ages to an eminent position in the Scottish Church, a process that was accelerated when Viking raids led to the removal from Iona of St Columba's relics in 849AD, and with them much of Iona's power base.
+Either way, the settlement that became St Andrews rose through the dark ages to an eminent position in the Scottish Church, a process that was accelerated when Viking raids led to the removal from Iona of St Columba's relics in 849, and with them much of Iona's power base.
 In about 1123 the Celtic monks here, the Culdees, built St Rule's Church.
 This comprised the chancel whose roofless remains can be seen to the east of the tower today, along with the tower itself: whose considerable height was intended to act as a beacon for pilgrims coming to the shrine of St Andrew here.